Education at Villa Grande

-The HL-center offers a variety of educational programs to school classes and students visiting the center, emphasizing different teaching methods and ranging from 1,5 to 4,5 hours.
-All programs seek to activate pupils to engage and reflect with the exhibition, and combine knowledge of the past with democratic orientation in the present.
-The programs are free of charge.
+The center offers a variety of educational programs to school classes and students visiting the center, emphasizing different teaching methods and ranging from one and a half to five hours.

 The educational department holds teacher training courses, ranging from basic Holocaust education to specialized courses on themes such as European totalitarianism in the interwar period and the Holocaust in literature.
 The center also plays an active role in the development of relevant education in Norway and other European countries.